sychen9584/R_codesample/README.md

 # R_codesample
-Example scripts written in R and BASH for downstream analysis of bulk RNA-seq data
+Example scripts written in R for downstream analysis of bulk RNA-seq data